 Grooms are no longer mere spectators with narrow style agendas at their wedding.
 While the bride might be the one driving the colour palette, grooms are taking a stance on the cuts, silhouettes, and style of their outfits, especially when it comes to a sherwani.

 While the usual menswear designers most gravitate towards –Sabyasachi, Varun Bahl, Tarun Tahiliani, and Raghavendra Rathore – are set for the main events, it’s the smaller, creative designers who are climbing the popularity charts.
 They work with unique styles, bringing out playful as well as classic options, perfect for a mehendi or a sangeet.
-We picked out five labels that are reinventing the groom’s wardrobe this wedding season.
+We picked out five labels that are reinventing the groom’s wardrobe these days.

 A label that’s been on the sidelines in the groomswear section, Sva is all about understated style and natural elegance.
 Sva (‘soul’ in Sanskrit) is helmed by designers Sonam & Paras Modi, who have recreated classic styles into more wearable, intuitive silhouettes.
 The colours they play with are interesting as well, from maroons and magentas to millennial pinks and dusty blues.
 The fact that they use minimal to no embroideries is a welcome change for grooms who like things to be simple and fuss-free.
 With a 2,000 sq ft store on Mumbai’s Marine Drive, the label also thrives on exceptional styling and use of luxurious fabrics to create a new-age groom who likes to keep it fun and refined.